 Who wants to be there

-Something else to think about is who might like to be there – your children, other family members…If you’re doing it at home you have more flexibility than a vet’s office that can only accommodate so many.
+Something else to think about is who might like to be there – your children, other family members…Saying goodbye at home allows you more flexibility than a vet’s office in terms of how many people you can accommodate.
+Some vet practices have private rooms specifically for saying goodbye, so check with yours in case you prefer this option to at home.

 Knowing what to expect

 You’ve read the reasons why some people choose to stay, and why some choose not to.
 You’ve also seen there is another option to a vet’s office.
 What about knowing what to expect?
-It is entirely possible being unfamiliar with the process frightens people (which is understandable), and influences their decision whether to be with their dog or not.
+Being unfamiliar with the process frightens people (even though my vet was amazing it terrified me because I had no idea what to expect) and influences their decision whether to be with their dog or not.
 Have your vet explain what happens step by step and see if that helps you decide.

 I will mention one thing – being asked for payment right then and there is not something anyone should expect to experience…yet I did and it made an already heartbreaking experience all the more horrific.